DSaWarni/dsawarni.github.io/content/publication/preprint/index.md

 publication_types: ["article"]

 # Publication name and optional abbreviated publication name.
-publication: "Evaluation Cross-Layer attention in multiplex networks for link prediction."
+publication: "Evaluation of Cross-Layer attention in multiplex networks for link prediction."
 publication_short: ""

 abstract: This thesis tackles the problem of link prediction in multiplex networks by using connections across different layers to boost prediction accuracy.
 We propose a Union Set approach to remove less relevant nodes, subgraph-level learning for testing on unseen parts of the graph, and a sequence labeling technique with attention mechanisms to capture complex patterns.
 These approaches improve scalability and prediction performance.
 Our experiments show better accuracy in predicting missing links, offering new insights for network analysis and machine learning.